 These are similar in appearance to many other 1983-based models, but offer specific functionality for surfers with tidal information.
 They also typically come with smartphone connectivity and steel bezels.

 Nothing lacking here, despite the incredible prices.
-These watches feature Blutotooth connectivity that allows the nerdiest of workout analysis.
+These watches feature Bluetooth connectivity that allows the nerdiest of workout analyses.

 What sets these apart are the bar protectors, claimed to be favorites of skateboarders who will beat the crap out of anything strapped to their wrist.
 The fabric strap helps wick moisture during those all-day street sessions.

-Functionality: Standard feature set, tide graphs, 31 time zones, timers, more
+- Functionality: Standard feature set, tide graphs, 31 time zones, timers and more.

 Analog-Digital Hybrid G-Shocks

-Analog/digital G-Shocks all have traditional watch hands, giving them at-a-glance legibility and a sense of time itself that’s lacking on a fully digital display.
-There’s something about looking at a whole watch dial that offers a broader perspective on time, and this is certainly part of the allure here.
+Analog/digital G-Shocks all have traditional watch hands, giving them at-a-glance legibility and a sense of time's cyclical nature that’s lacking on a fully digital display.
+There’s something about looking at a whole watch dial that offers a broader perspective on time, and this is certainly part of the analog allure.
 There’s also an argument to be made for an activity-oriented watch having real hands, as once you’re bouncing through the rapids on your kayak or dangling thousands of feet from a cliff, making out a digital display isn’t always so easy.

-In the brand's professional-oriented "Master 0f G" collection are multiple sub-collections, among which is the Gulfmaster.
-Made for marine-related work, the Gulfmaster has hands only limited digital displays alongside its main hands for the time and subdials for other information like tide and moon data.
+In the brand's professional-oriented "Master 0f G" collection are multiple sub-collections, including the Gulfmaster.
+Made for marine-related work, the Gulfmaster has digital displays alongside its main hands for the time and subdials for other information like tide and more.
 It also includes sensors and a unique feature that allows you to move the watch hands out of the way of other information temporarily.

 Also in the Master of G collection, this is one of a few dedicated pilot's watch families from G-Shock, and it proves itself with bulletproof construction, killer high-tech looks and unmatched accuracy across all the world’s time zones.
 Additional features depend on the generation and model, with later iterations being analog-only.

-These watches are pushing 80s style into modern proportions like a trunk-pumpin’ remix of DeBarge.
-Yes, they’re incredibly capable and tough watches, but that’s not quite the point of these bad boys… well, unless you’re going to do a headspin on a piece of cardboard in it.
+These watches are pushing '80s style into modern proportions like a trunk-pumpin’ remix of DeBarge.
+Yes, they’re incredibly capable and tough watches, but that’s not quite the point of these bad boys… well, unless you’re going to do a headspin on a piece of cardboard in them.
 Models like the GA710 and GA400 are closely related.